 “AI is one of the founding principles of why we started this.
 The second part of the founding principle is making AI accessible to millions of people across the globe,” says Asokan.

 6) Riddhi Mittal: Co founder Finomena

-An alumnus of Standford University, Mittal started Finomena along with IIT-Delhi alumnus Abhishek Garg in October 2015.
+An alumnus of Stanford University, Mittal started Finomena along with IIT-Delhi alumnus Abhishek Garg in October 2015.
 The start up works on a unique concept.
-It uses algorithms to assess the creditworthiness of young working professionals, who would be denied loans from NBFCs and bank.
-Mittal was in the Holo Lens team of Microsoft in Washington before she moved India.
-She founded citizens disaster response force in 2014, a web platform to help families find and locate loved ones by enabling families to post Mission Person Reports and enabling rescuers to post Found Person Reports.
+It uses algorithm to assess the credit-worthiness of young working professionals, who would be denied loans from NBFCs and bank.
+Mittal was in the Holo Lens team of Microsoft in Washington, before she moved India.
+She founded Citizens Disaster Response Force in 2014, a web platform to help families find and locate loved ones by enabling families to post missing person reports, and enabling rescuers to post found person reports.

 7) Neha Singh: Co founder Tracxn

 After completing her B Tech and M Tech from IIT Bombay, Neha did her MBA from Stanford Graduate School of Business.
 She later joined Boston Consulting Group and subsequently worked with Sequoia Capital, before launching her own startup with Abhishek Goyal in June 2013.
 Tracxn helps VCs and investors identify potential areas of investment through intelligence and research.
 One of its investors is Ratan Tata.
 It provides actionable intelligence on start-ups to venture funds, corporates as well as other investors.